microsoft/FluidFramework/BREAKING.md

 Corresponding interfaces have been introduced as well: `IGenericNetworkError`, `IAccessDeniedError`, and `IFileNotFoundError`;
 they are functionally identical to the former `IConnectionError`, just differentiated for ease of use.

-### Changes to createComponent in IComponentContext and IHostRuntime
+### Changes to createComponent in IComponentContext, IHostRuntime, and ContainerRuntime

 The createComponent call in IHostRuntime is now deprecated, affecting ContainerRuntime and any other classes that implement that interface.
-Instead, users should take advantage of the new createComponentWithProps call.
-The two main differences here are:
-1) createComponentWithProps no longer takes an ID parameter as we want to move away from component set IDs and instead have them be set by the runtime.
-Components should instead be referred to by their handles.
-2) createComponentWithProps takes an optional props parameter that will be passed to the new component during initialization

 The createComponent call in IComponentContext is now deprecated.
-Instead, users should either use createComponentWithProps in IHostRuntime to add component from the runtime or the createAndAttachComponent call available in SharedComponent to add them from within a component
+Instead, users should either use the createAndAttachComponent call available in SharedComponent to add them from within a component or _createComponentWithProps in IHostRuntime to add component from the runtime.

 ## 0.15 Breaking Changes